How to Eat Healthy and Still Enjoy Life

 My goal for each of you is to achieve the type of healthy lifestyle that helps you feel and look your best while still enjoying life.
 I want you to see the 80% as an enhancement to your quality of life.
 The 20% is another part of that equation, but serves a different purpose and is just as important.
 I don’t want you to aim for 100/0.
 Girl, GO ENJOY SOME CAKE every once in a while. 😂 I want you to know how non-detrimental that is to your progress and how important it is to allow yourself to relax.
 Attempting 100/0 can lead to Orthorexia, a type of eating disorder where one becomes obsessive about clean eating.
 I’ll be honest, I developed some unhealthy habits relating to this in my own journey and it’s one reason why I’m so passionate about sharing 80/20 and showing you how important that 20% is.

-I’m looking forward to hearing more about your thoughts on this in the comments below!
+I’m looking forward to hearing more about your thoughts on this!